karate

 Third-degree black belts test for White Crane kata and dance, because like White Crane, they can then fly free to make their own way in the world - to open and run their own dojo, should they choose.

 These white belt images are crude and clunky - just the way I felt during my first year of karate.
-They're framed by black - the many black belts who taught me and the black belt that I was reaching for.
+They're framed by black - the many black belts who taught me and the black belt that I might eventually achieve.
+Ki energy is red on all of these pieces.

 Top left: Baby Steps